 Short-acting insulins include acid and neutral soluble preparations.
 They have a quick onset, a duration of action up to approximately 8 hours, and a peak between 2 and 4 hours.

-Intermediate and long-acting insulins include isophane insulin and insulin zinc suspension.
+Intermediate and long-acting insulins include isophane insulin.
 They have an onset of action of approximately 1-4 hours and their effects can last up to 35 hours.
 Insulin glargine is a long-acting insulin analogue that precipitates in the neutral pH of the subcutanous compartment following injection, forming a depot from which insulin monomers are slowly absorbed.
 This gives a delayed (1.5 hours) and prolonged (24 hours) absorption profile with no pronounced peaks.
 Insulin degludec forms soluble multi-hexamers upon subcutaneous injection; these also act as a depot from which insulin monomers are gradually released.
 The glucose-lowering effect lasts over 42 hours, allowing flexibility in the time of administration.
 The prolonged action of insulin detemir is mediated by strong self-association of the molecules at the injection site and albumin binding via the fatty acid side-chain, which result in slow distribution to peripheral target tissues.

 Biphasic insulins are stable premixed preparations containing fixed proportions of neutral soluble and isophane insulins which give a biphasic action.
 Speed of onset depends on the proportion of soluble insulin.